Health Information & Over-The-Counter Medicines For The Most Common Ailments

 Are Blackcurrants High in Sugar?

-Blackcurrants, those tiny dark gems, pack a punch when it comes to flavor and nutrition.
-Now, some folks might raise an eyebrow and declare these little berries as sugar berries because they do have a bit of sweetness.
-Sure, a cup of blackcurrants brings in about 16 grams of sugar—roughly one-third of what women should aim for in a day and a smidge over a quarter for men.
-But let’s not throw them under the bus just yet!
+Blackcurrants, those small dark gems, are very good for you and taste great.
+Some people might call these little berries “sugar berries” since they are a touch sweet.
+Sure, a cup of blackcurrants has about 16 grams of sugar, which is about one-third of what women should eat in a day and a little more than a quarter of what men should eat.
+But don't throw them under the bus just yet!

 Does Blackcurrant Help with Arthritis?